2. Jobs howto

 Note

 Slurm doesn’t have any default amount of scratch space defined per job and that may be fine for most, but not all.
 The problem of having enough local scratch arises when nodes are shared by multiple jobs and users.
-One job can cause the other jobs running on the same node to fail, so please be considerate of your colleagues by doing the following for your job:
+One job can cause the other jobs running on the same node to fail, so please be considerate of your colleagues by requesting storage for your jobs as follows:

 and handles the automatic creation and deletion of these temp files.
 Many Python, Perl, R, Java programs and 3rd party commercial software will write to $TMPDIR which is the default for many applications.